BayajidAlam/scalable-todo-app/README.md

 The application consists of two main components:
 1. **Frontend**: A React.js application that interacts with the backend API to manage To-Do tasks.
-2. **Backend**: A Node.js + Express application that exposes a REST API for managing tasks, using PostgreSQL as the database.
+2. **Backend**: A Node.js + Express application that exposes a REST API for managing tasks, using MongoDB as the database.

 The architecture includes:
 - **Docker containers** for both the frontend and backend, ensuring consistency across environments.